nodejs/node-eps/xxx-package-module-property.md

 possible to opt-in to ES modules by indicating this by using the `.mjs` extension.

-When running NodeJS in a repl mode, a flag could possibly be considered to treat the passed source as an ES module.
+When running NodeJS code via `node -e` or similar, an alternate flag could possibly be considered to treat the passed source as an ES module.

 ## 4.4 Packages Consisting of both CommonJS and ES Modules